aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 String dataDir = "Your Document Directory";
 ```

-Replace `"Your Document Directory"` with the path to the folder that contains your source image and where the output file will be saved.
+Replace `"Your Document Directory"` with the absolute path where your source image lives and where you want the output `.one` file saved.

 ### Step 2: Create a Document Object